ericapeplowski/murder-mystery/lib/levels/2_level.md

 -instructions-
   Great!
-To further our investigation we also need to see all of the locations in the mansion.
+To further our investigation we also need to see all of the <strong>locations</strong> in the mansion.
 Query the table to get a list of the locations.

 -example-